ZZUTK/Face-Aging-CAAE/README.md

 	Done!
 Results are saved as save/test/test_as_xxx.png
 ```

 Specifically, the testing faces will be processed twice, being considered as male and female, respectively.
-Therefore, the saved files are named as `test_as_male.png` and `test_as_female.png`, respectively.
+Therefore, the saved files are named `test_as_male.png` and `test_as_female.png`, respectively.
 To achieve better results, it is necessary to train on a large and diverse dataset.

 ## A demo of training process

-The first row shows the input faces of different ages, and the other rows show the improvement of the output faces at each two epoch.
+The first row shows the input faces of different ages, and the other rows show the improvement of the output faces at every other epoch.
 From top to bottom, the output faces are in the age ascending order.

 <p align="center">
   <img src="demo/demo_train.gif" width="800">
 </p>

 ## Files
-* [`FaceAging.py`](FaceAging.py) is a class that builds and initialize the model, and implements training and testing related stuff
+* [`FaceAging.py`](FaceAging.py) is a class that builds and initializes the model, and implements training and testing related stuff
-* [`ops.py`](ops.py) consists of functions called by `FaceAging.py` to implement options of convolution, deconvolution, fully connetion, leaky ReLU, load and save images.
+* [`ops.py`](ops.py) consists of functions called `FaceAging.py` to implement options of convolution, deconvolution, fully connection, leaky ReLU, load and save images.
 * [`main.py`](main.py) demonstrates `FaceAging.py`.

 ## Citation